Frequently asked questions

 Each trip requires a minimum of four and a maximum of eight guests.
 If booking as a single walker or in an odd-numbered group and the trip fills to capacity, you will share a room with another walker of the same gender.

 - How fit do I need to be?

 As long as you exercise regularly and have moderate fitness, you should enjoy this walking holiday.
 You need to be capable of walking between 9 and 14 km each day, including walking along beaches, some hill climbs and some uneven terrain.
 There is plenty of time to explore, as well as sit and rest, each day.
 There are also alternative options, should you wish to stay on the boat or choose a more relaxed walking alternative.

 - How much weight do we carry?

-We provide a 50-litre pack and a day pack on the morning of your departure.
-You will pack all the gear you need for the duration of your trip into the 50-litre pack.
+We provide a duffel bag and a 25L day pack on the morning of your departure.
+You will pack all the gear you need for the duration of your trip into the duffel bag.
 Your gear will be stowed on board Lady Eugenie, so you will only require a day pack for all walks (provided by us).
 If you follow the gear list, your day pack should weigh approximately 5kg.